TeamDev-IP/JxBrowser-Examples/tutorials/selenium/README.md

 ## Prerequisites

-The tutorial requires the `jpackage` tool available in `PATH` so make sure that the environment variable contains the `%JAVA_HOME%/bin` directory.
+The tutorial requires the `jpackage` tool available in `PATH`, so make sure that the environment variable contains the `%JAVA_HOME%/bin` directory.

 ## Building and Launching